cmb69/yanp_xh/README.md

 the RSS feed to be informed about possible problems.

 ## Limitations

-Under CMSimple\_XH 1.6 - 1.6.2 when saving the News tab there is the
-spurious error message “Could not save content file”.
-This is caused by a bug in CMSimple\_XH which is fixed as of CMSimple\_XH 1.6.3.

 When the website can be requested with www and without it (e.g. `www.example.com` and `example.com`)